 This recipe was given to me 25 years ago and remains a family favorite.
-It's a simple dish with a great twist on traditional spaghetti.
-Cooking everything in one pot saves time on prep and cleanup. —Susan Spence, Lawrenceville, Virginia
+It's a tasty twist on traditional spaghetti, and making a one-skillet pasta saves time on prep and cleanup, too. —Susan Spence, Lawrenceville, Virginia

 Our children call these "Gramby Meatballs" because the recipe came from my dear mother-in-law.
 It's a great way to make spinach palatable.
 I usually make a triple batch, bake them all and freeze the extras for a quick meal later. —Mimi Blanco, Bronxville, New York

-We seem to eat for comfort during the holidays...but comfort foods aren't necessarily healthy.
-To make a classic comfort food dish more healthy, I came up with this lovely take: turkey shepherd's pie.
+Everyone eats for comfort during the holidays, but comfort foods aren't necessarily healthy.
+To make a classic comfort food dish healthier, I came up with this lovely take: butternut squash shepherd's pie with ground turkey.
 It's perfect for putting out on your holiday buffet table. —Ann Sheehy, Lawrence, Massachusetts

 If you like Mexican food but are watching your diet, try this tasty bake.
 It takes advantage of ground turkey and reduced-fat cheese without sacrificing flavor. —Gertrudis C. Miller, Evansville, Indiana

-This well-seasoned entree is so tasty, you won’t even miss having real cheddar cheese.
-Round out the meal with a salad or a side of rice.
-Thanks to Judy Hand-Truitt from Birmingham, Alabama for sharing the recipe.
+These well-seasoned ground-turkey-stuffed peppers are so tasty, you won’t even miss having real cheddar cheese.
+Round out the meal with a salad or a side of rice. —Judy Hand-Truitt, Birmingham, Alabama

 This recipe for turkey chili is a nice change of pace from traditional beef dishes, offering a whole different set of flavors to enjoy.
 I like to serve cheddar cheese bread on the side.
 You can also serve the chili over rice. —Traci K Wynne, Denver, Pennsylvania